how to prepare our chickens

 Every 15 minutes baste the chicken with the collected juices while cooking.

 We recommend serving right out of the cast iron pan placed over a trivet/pot holder in the center of the table for visual appeal.
-Make sure to have a spoon ready to ladle sauce over portions.
+Make sure to have a spoon ready to ladle collected juices over portions.

 Spatchcock For Grill:

-Alternatively a Hot Zone can be created on your grill to cook chicken with Indirect Heat.
-Simply use only half your grill at a medium to medium high temperature and place chicken on the other non heated side.
+A Hot Zone can be created on your grill to cook chicken with Indirect Heat.
+Simply use only half your grill at a medium high temperature and place chicken on the other non heated side.
 Cook times may be longer using this method.

-Place chicken skin side up, rib side down, on preheated medium low grill, close grill cover and cook slowly until reaches 160 degrees internal temperature with a meat thermometer.
-If chicken is achieving color too fast the grill cover can be opened occasionally or left open for the last half of cooking.
+Place chicken skin side up, rib side down, on the indirect heat side of the grill.
+Close grill cover and cook slowly until reaches 160 degrees internal temperature with a meat thermometer.
+If chicken is achieving color too fast the grill cover can be opened occasionally or left open for the last half of cooking or lower the temperature on your hot side.

-Once chicken internal temperature reaches 160 degrees it can be flipped briefly if you would like some grill marks on the skin side.
+Once chicken internal temperature reaches 160 degrees and the skin side is nicely browned, it can be flipped briefly to the hot side of the grill if you would like some grill marks on the skin side.

 *As chicken cooks we recommend basting occasionally with a brush using vegetable, avocado or a light olive oil.
 Softened butter is also excellent to baste with.